 ...And the engine noise?
 It isn't gone, but Mitsubishi definitely invested a few dollars to address the issue.
 Noise still fills the cabin when pushing the engine hard, but it isn't a constant drone during regular driving, as it was last year.
 And one editor's spouse — with no prior knowledge of the previous model — was annoyed by the 2012's still noticeable engine noise.
 I still caution shoppers about the Outlander Sport's engine noise and performance, but it isn't the deal-breaker it was last year.
 Unfortunately, I'm still unable to offer a recommendation on the updated CVT...

 On paper, the 2012 Mitsubishi Outlander Sport sounds like the ideal compact crossover solution for those on a limited budget.
-It’s small in size, coming in at over a...
-June 18, 2012 by Kurt Ernst
+It’s small in size, coming in at over a... read more June 18, 2012 by Kurt Ernst

 You've gotta hand it to automakers.
-However tight the noose of emissions regulations and MPG targets gets, the engineers always find a way to wriggle free with ever more...
-October 21, 2011 by Antony Ingram 1
+However tight the noose of emissions regulations and MPG targets gets, the engineers always find a way to wriggle free with ever more... read more October 21, 2011 by Antony Ingram 1